Th-Os/Sheets/server/Readme.md

 ### settings.json

-This JSON file holds parameters for the database and the logging.
+This JSON file holds parameters for the database, the logging and csv export.
+All keys are explained by a equally named ```_comment``` object.

 ### template.html